-Eggplant and tamarind stir fry, kecap manis, carrot sesame slaw, brown rice and cashews
+Eggplant and tamarind stir fry, kecap manis, carrot sesame slaw, jasmine rice and cashews

 Cook time: 35 minutes

 couple or family

 Wash the rice until the water runs clear.
 If you’re on the couple plan add one and a half cups of water.
 If you’re on the family plan add two and a quarter cups of water.
 Add a pinch of salt and bring to a simmer, stir and cover.
 Set the heat to the lowest possible setting and cook covered for 12 minutes.
 Turn off the heat and leave the pot on the element for at least 5 minutes.

 If you’re going to roast the eggplant, preheat the oven to 200 degrees Celsius.

 Thinly slice the spring onions, separating the white from the green.
 The white is for the stirfry, and the green is for the slaw.